 See general rules above.

-Notes for Commercial Drone Services operations in Malta
+Notes for operating Commercial Drone Services in Malta

 See general rules above.